Our Paediatrician Team

 Speech pathologist

-Giordana is a dedicated Speech Pathologist with a focus on enhancing children’s communication skills.
-Her expertise spans fluency, early language development, speech sound acquisition, and augmentative and alternative communication (AAC).
 Giordana is committed to creating a positive and engaging learning environment, working closely with families to make therapy both effective and enjoyable.
 Outside of work, she values quality time with family and friends, finding joy in shared experiences and outdoor activities like soccer, swimming, and bike riding.
 Her holistic approach to development drives her dedication to making a lasting, meaningful impact on the lives of children and their families.

 Natalie Deverneuil